 A series of topics designed to attract students from all academic areas.
-Special topics titles are published on the Web site as the topics are offered.
-Emphasis is on appreciation of the biological sciences and their application to humanity.
-Prerequisites: DSPW 0800, DSPR 0800
+Special topics titles are published in the class schedules as the topics are offered.
+Emphasis on appreciation of the biological sciences and their application to humanity.
+Prerequisite: DSPW 0800, DSPR 0800